Samsung Galaxy S7 price, specs, review 價錢、規格及用家意見

 The 4K video possesses a very high resolution that it is recorded at a very high bit rate – 48MBPs.
 It’s easily going to consume most of your storage space, but you will get an excessively rich detail in return for that.
 So, no complaints here.
 On the other hand, its 1080p at 60fps is captured at 28MBps, and the standard 1080p at 30fps is at 17MBps.
 Whatever resolution it may be, their audio is recorded in stereo and at 256kbps.

-Basically, the core of the Galaxy S7 comes in two variants.
+The core of the Galaxy S7 comes in two variants.
 There’s one with a Snapdragon 820 and another one with Exynos 8890.
-The snapdragon chipset comes with a quad-core CPU, two of the cores are clocked at 2.15GHz and the other two at 1.6GHz.
+The Snapdragon chipset comes with a quad-core CPU, two of the cores are clocked at 2.15GHz and the other two at 1.6GHz.
 The Snapdragon 820 chipset is commonly available, especially in the international market.
 On the other hand, the Exynos chipset comes with an octa-core processor.
 The first four cores of its processor are mongoose cores which can run up to 2.6GHz depending on the tasks it handles.
 While the other four cores are cortex A53 and run at 2.3GHz.
 Regardless of the cores that the phone utilizes, they’re still able to keep their temperature in check and could run at a maximum speed without overheating easily.

 Talking about their GPU, different chipsets come with matching Graphics Processing Units.
-The snapdragon comes with an Adreno 530 while the Exynos comes with a Mali-T880 MP12.
+The Snapdragon comes with an Adreno 530 while the Exynos comes with a Mali-T880 MP12.
 Regardless of what chipset the phone comes with, they all have a 4GB worth of RAM and a 32GB storage as the standard variant.
 64GB versions are also available.

 With a processing unit as powerful as the Galaxy S7’s, Samsung has again set a trend-setting performance that’s hard to follow.
 With heaps of raw processing power from its CPU coupled with loads of efficiency in its graphics rendering, there’s definitely no reason for this phone not run any application smoothly and play the video at the highest frame rate possible.